All Episodes

 But anyway, that's going on right now.

-There is security around DC like I've really never seen it before, and I've been here many, many times before, and it makes traveling from point A to point B that much more difficult, but that shouldn't surprise anybody.
+And it makes traveling from point A to point B that much more difficult, but that shouldn't surprise anybody.

-Now, beyond the 65 Congressmen and Women Democrats, again, the last time there was a boycott of an inauguration with these numbers was back in uh 1860 and 1864.
+Now, beyond the 65 Congressmen and Women Democrats, again, the last time there was a boycott of an inauguration with these numbers was back in 1860 and 1864.

-That was Lincoln's inauguration, boycotted by nearly all Southern representatives of Congress.
+That was Lincoln's inauguration, boycotted by nearly all southern representatives of Congress.

-Now, here it is here's Melania Trump.
+Now, here it is, his Melania Trump.

-I don't know if that's her.
+I don't know if that's her mother.

 Is that her mother?